Frequently Asked Dental Questions – Tulsa, OK

 Why is there a dark line between my gums and my crown?

 Although most crowns used today are tooth-colored on the surface, the substructure of a crown is often metal alloy.
 These porcelain fused to metal crowns were used for restorations on front teeth as well as back teeth for many years, due to the fact that all-porcelain crowns were viewed as too fragile to withstand the pressure of biting.
 Advanced technology now offers us the use of stronger forms of porcelain that are durable as well as aesthetically pleasing.
-Dr. Nauman only places all-porcelain crowns on front teeth, ensuring that there is no dark line at the gums.
-Although insurance companies tend to cover only porcelain fused to metal crowns on back teeth, Dr. Nauman prefers the all-porcelain option here as well.
+Dr. Hammond only places all-porcelain crowns on front teeth, ensuring that there is no dark line at the gums.
+Although insurance companies tend to cover only porcelain fused to metal crowns on back teeth, Dr. Hammond prefers the all-porcelain option here as well.